makrai/notes/bommasani20-contextld-reduction-static-acl.md

 * relationship between N and the best-performing layer.
 The best-performing layer monotonically (with a single exception) shifts to be later and later
-  * later layers demonstrate greater variance with respect to the layer-wise distributional mean and reducing this variance improves performance.
-4 Since
+  * later layers demonstrate greater variance with respect to the layer-wise distributional mean and reducing this variance improves performance
 * suggest that downstream performance could be further improved by variance redu
   * Ethayarajh (2019) also provides concrete evidence of the tremendous variance in the later layers of deep pretrained contextualized models
-  * as later layers of the model are generally preferred by downstream practitioners (Zhang+ 2020), our findings
+  * as later layers of the model are generally preferred by downstream practitioners (Zhang+ 2020)

 ### Cross-Model Results.
 Remarkably, we find that